Noah Webster: School Books

 The speller was originally titled The First Part of the Grammatical Institute of the English Language.
 Over the course of 385 editions in his lifetime, the title was changed in 1786 to The American Spelling Book, and again in 1829 to The Elementary Spelling Book.
 Most people called it the "Blue-Backed Speller" because of its blue cover and, for the next one hundred years, Webster's book taught children how to read, spell, and pronounce words.
 It was the most popular American book of its time; by 1837, it had sold 15 million copies, and some 60 million by 1890—reaching the majority of young students in the nation's first century.
 Its royalty of a half-cent per copy was enough to sustain Webster in his other endeavors.
 It also helped create the popular contests known as spelling bees.

 As time went on, Webster changed the spellings in the book to more phonetic ones.
 Most of them already existed as alternative spellings.
 He chose spellings such as defense, color, and traveler, and changed the re to er in words such as center.
 He also changed tongue to the older spelling tung, but this did not catch on.

 Part three of his Grammatical Institute (1785) was a reader designed to uplift the mind and "diffuse the principles of virtue and patriotism."

-Students received the usual quota of Plutarch, Shakespeare, Swift, and Addison, as well as such Americans as Joel Barlow's Vision of Columbus, Timothy Dwight's Conquest of Canaan, and John Trumbull's poem M'Fingal.
-He included excerpts from Tom Paine's The Crisis and an essay by Thomas Day calling for the abolition of slavery in accord with the Declaration of Independence.
+Students received the usual quota of Plutarch, Shakespeare, Swift, and Joseph Addison, as well as such Americans as Joel Barlow's Vision of Columbus, Timothy Dwight's Conquest of Canaan, and John Trumbull's poem M'Fingal.
+The Reader included two, original, fan-fiction sequels to Emile or On Education by Jean-Jacques Rousseau, a portrait of Rousseau's character, Sophie, and a tribute to Juliana Smith who had recently rejected Webster's romantic advances.
+Webster also included excerpts from Tom Paine's The Crisis and an essay by Thomas Day calling for the abolition of slavery in accord with the Declaration of Independence.

-Webster's Speller was entirely secular by design.
+Webster's Speller was relatively secular.
 It ended with two pages of important dates in American history, beginning with Columbus's discovery of America in 1492 and ending with the battle of Yorktown in 1781.
-There was no mention of God, the Bible, or sacred events.
-"Let sacred things be appropriated for sacred purposes", Webster wrote.
+"Let sacred things be appropriated for sacred purposes," Webster wrote.
 As Ellis explains, "Webster began to construct a secular catechism to the nation-state.
 Here was the first appearance of 'civics' in American schoolbooks.
-In this sense, Webster's speller becoming what was to be the secular successor to The New England Primer with its explicitly biblical injunctions."
-Later in life, Webster became intensely religious and added religious themes.
+In this sense, Webster's speller became what was to be the secular successor to The New England Primer with its explicitly biblical injunctions."

+Later in life, Webster became more religious and incorporated religious themes into his work.
 However, after 1840, Webster's books lost market share to the McGuffey Eclectic Readers of William Holmes McGuffey, which sold over 120 million copies.